MicrosoftDocs/ATADocs/ATADocs/Troubleshoot/troubleshooting-ata-using-perf-counters.md

 3. This happens all the way back to the initial NetworkListener component which will drop traffic when it can no longer forward entities.

-4. Use the data found in the performance counters to understand how each component is functioning.

 ## ATA Gateway performance counters